-10.1 Information held on employee's religion or belief is currently minimal.
-As mentioned above, we asked our employees to complete a staff census with information on their protected characteristics, on a voluntary basis.
-For the first time we asked our employees to provide information on their religion or belief, to provide a baseline of employee information to help to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on religion or belief.
-Despite our update exercise, there are still large

-- gaps in our information which are "not known".
-As mentioned above, we will shortly be contacting employees who have not yet provided information, although employees can of course choose not to disclose information on an equality aspect if they so wish. - 10.2 Employees record their religion or belief as 13.42% Christianity, 0% Hinduism, 0% Judaism, 0.06% Islam, 0.04% Sikhism, 0.05% Buddhism, 0.15% Other religion or belief, 3.52% No religion or belief, 0.55% Prefer not to say, 82.20% Information Missing.
+- 10.1 We recently asked our employees to provide information, on a voluntary basis, on their religion or belief, to provide a baseline of employee information to help to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on religion or belief.
+The update exercise improved, the gaps in our information which are "not known" although we still do have some gaps.
+As mentioned, employees can choose not to disclose information on an equality aspect if they so wish. - 10.2 Employees record their religion or belief as 29.93% Christianity, 0.01% Hinduism, 0.01% Judaism, 0.17% Islam, 0.06% Sikhism, 0.11% Buddhism, 0.43% Other religion or belief, 7.79% No religion or belief, 1.90% Prefer not to say, 59.59% Information Missing.